CoregoLabs/Proposal/README.md

 -   Renewal Price Increase: The maximum price increase of a renewable region.

 **2. Coretime Chain**
-While we don't directly oversee the operations of the coretime chain, indexing data from the primary market can offer significant insights.
+While we don't directly oversee the operations of the Coretime chain, indexing data from the primary market can offer significant insights.

 Data
 -   Reserved Cores: Cores utilized by system parachains.